 - Comprehensive Exam or Thesis Option - Select One: 24 - 28 units

 - Comprehensive Exam Option: 24 units

-- Comprehensive Exam Option or Thesis Option (Select One):
+- Comprehensive Exam Option or Thesis Option - Select One (24 - 28 units)

 - In consultation with your advisor, choose electives from the following list.
 At least 18 units must be formal, letter-graded coursework.
 Select from (24 units):